b-m-f/WirtBot/Website/content/developer-documentation/system-architecture.md

 ## Tight security

-- All public network interfaces block traffic
+- All public network interfaces block traffic via nftables
 - All traffic has to be signed/encrypted

 ## Interface <-> WirtBot communication